Research Associate Professor

 Native American Studies; health disparities; racial and ethnic identity; medical communication; religion; storytelling.

-Dr. Garroutte received her Ph.D. in sociology from Princeton University in 1993 and is now an associate professor of sociology at Boston College.
+Dr. Garroutte received her Ph.D. in sociology from Princeton University in 1993.
 An enrolled citizen of the Cherokee Nation, Dr. Garroutte has a background of research and publication related to the study of Native American issues, health; disparities associated with aging and culture; racial/ethnic identity, and religion.

 Past publications include a book, Real Indians: Identity and the Survival of Native America, and various articles in sociological and health-related journals.